This website requires JavaScript.

 DIY professionally pressed shirts

 Complete the pressing in parts to achieve the ideal pressed shirt or blouse.
 Adjust the temperature of the press according to your fabric.
-Start with the shirt's yoke, which is simpler to do with the corner of the press, and work your way down to the sleeves.
+Start with the shirt yoke, which is simpler to do with the corner of the press, and work your way down to the sleeves.
 Make sure the armhole seam is at the edge of the padded foundation by pressing a shirt sleeve into the flat part of the press.
 The final move will be to press the collar flat.
 Just make sure you have the collar on the board because you don't want to undo the pressing you've already done.

 DIY Professionally pressed trousers